 13. Dong Quai for Migraine Relief

-Dong Quai (Angelica sinensis) has been traditionally used in Chinese and Japanese medicine to treat headaches, fatigue, inflammation, and nerve pain.
+Dong Quai (Angelica Sinensis) has been traditionally used in Chinese and Japanese medicine to treat headaches, fatigue, inflammation, and nerve pain.
 Dong Quai belongs to the family of carrots, parsley, and celery and is particularly beneficial in reducing premenstrual migraines in women.
-During this period, many women are affected by migraine headache due to fluctuating hormonal levels.
+During this period, many women are affected by a migraine headache due to fluctuating hormonal levels.
 Studies have shown that phytoestrogenic properties of this herb dong quai may reduce the frequency of migraine headaches.
 Some researches have shown its active ingredients ‘coumarins’ to be effective for migraine relief as they dilate blood vessels and stimulate the central nervous system.
 This increases blood flow throughout the body.
-As this herb affects hormonal level of women, it is recommended to be taken under expert guidance of medical herbalists.
+As this herb affects the hormonal level of women, it is recommended to be taken under the expert guidance of medical herbalists.

 Make Dong Quai Tea for Premenstrual Migraine Relief

-- Dong quai- 3 slices
+- Dong Quai- 3 slices

 - Water- 2 cups

-- Honey- 1-2 tsp
+- Honey- 1-2 Tsp

 - Clay pot or a stoneware

 - Rinse the herb properly but not for very long so as to preserve its qualities.